RadarVisuals/RADAR/full_codebase_dump.md

                 setCollectionPages(prev => ({ ...prev, [collectionAddress]: currentPage + 1 }));
             }

-            // Logic fix: We only stop loading if we retrieved FEWER items than requested if (newTokens.length < PAGE_SIZE) {
+            if (newTokens.length < PAGE_SIZE) {
                 setHasMoreToLoad(prev => ({ ...prev, [collectionAddress]: false }));
             }